nimbix/app-openfoam/README.md

 # app-openfoam

-Ubuntu for ARM-based desktop with [OpenFOAM](https://cfd.direct/openfoam/) open source CFD software with **paraFOAM** for visualization and post-processing
+Ubuntu-based desktop with [OpenFOAM](https://cfd.direct/openfoam/) open source CFD software with **paraFOAM** for visualization and post-processing

 ## Configuration